vinaykumar-kayyur/sonic-buildimage/README.md

 # Hardware
 Any server can be a build image server.
 We are using a server with 1T hard disk.
 The OS is Ubuntu 16.04.

-# Prerequisites
+## Prerequisites

-Install pip and jinja in host build machine, execute below commands if j2/j2cli is not available
+Install pip and jinja in host build machine, execute below commands if j2/j2cli is not available:

     sudo apt-get install -y python-pip
     sudo python2 -m pip install -U pip==9.0.3 sudo pip install --force-reinstall --upgrade jinja2>=2.10